robot297/JAG_10_2019/Lab 10 Questions.md

 When this button is clicked, read the text entered in `newPlaceNameTextField`.

-If the text is blank, then don't do anything.
+If the text is blank - for example, empty, or just spaces, then don't do anything.
 Don't add anything to the `wishList`.

-If the text is not blank, add the new place to the wish list model, to add it to the `wishList` JList.
+If the text is not blank, add the new place to the wishlist model, to add it to the `wishList` JList.
 Clear the text in `newPlaceNameTextField`.

 The program should not accept duplicate names.
 If the place name is already in the `wishList`, then display an alert dialog using the `showMessageDialog` method provided for you in `WishListGUI.java`.
 Do not add the place name again.

 For this program, you can assume two place names in different cases are the same place.
 So your program should NOT permit "new york" if "New York" is already in the list.

-Important!
-You must use the `showMessageDialog` method to show a message dialog.
+**Important!** You must use the `showMessageDialog` method to show a message dialog.

 ## Task 3: Marking a place visited